 - 21. Physical, occupational or speech therapy to learn a physical function (habilitation services) are excluded from coverage, including expenses for educational, job training and special education. - 22.
 Cologuard cancer screening test. - 23.
-Lung cancer screening (traveling screening providers). - 24.
-Insertion and removal of intrauterine devices (IUDs). - 25.
+Lung cancer screening obtained from a traveling screening provider.
+Such a screening will be covered only if Medically Necessary and obtained from a PPO Provider. - 24.
+Insertion or removal of intrauterine device. - 25.
 Breast pumps.